Huzi1080/ITMD-Nike-Design-Website/README.md

 JavaScript Interactions:

-- Thumbnail Image Switcher
+- Thumbnail Image Switcher:

 When the user clicks on a product image, the main product image changes to match that thumbnail image.
 This is done by attaching a click event to each thumbnail.

-- Add to Cart
+- Add to Cart:

 When the user clicks “Add to Cart,” an alert message appears confirming the item was added to the cart.

-- Size Chart
+- Size Chart:

 The “Size Chart” button opens a small chart, allowing the user to view men’s and women’s sizes.

 Challenges Faced: